 Psalm 9: "To the chief Musician upon Muthlabben, A Psalm of David".

 What is Muthlabben?
 No one really knows.
 Verse 16 of this Psalm also contains the mysterious word "Higgaion".
-Some people think it's some kind of musical notation term, but its exact meaning is unknown.
+Some people think it's some kind of musical notation term but its exact meaning is unknown.

 Psalm 46: "A Song upon Alamoth".

 No one knows what "Alamoth" is.
 Some scholars have suggested that it means the psalm was supposed to be sung by a soprano, but that's just a guess.

 Psalm 53: "To the chief musician upon Mahalath, Maschil, A Psalm of David."

-Mahalath might refer to the name of the tune that was to be used to sing this psalm, but no one really knows.
-No one really knows what a Maschil is either.
+Mahalath might refer to the name of the tune of this psalm, but no one really knows.
+It's also unclear exactly what a Maschil is.

 Psalm 59: "To the chief Musician, Al-taschith, Michtam of David, when Saul sent, and they watched the house to kill him."

 What is a Michtam?
 No one knows.

 Psalm 81: "To the chief musician upon Tittith, A Psalm of Asaph".

 No one knows what Tittith (or Gittith in some translations) might refer to.
-There is some speculation that it may have had something to do with the grape harvest, but it's impossible to know for sure.
+There's some speculation that it may have had something to do with the grape harvest but it's impossible to know for sure.

-There are a number of other mysterious and untranslatable words that are found in the book of Psalms, but I think you get the point.
-In some ways this is a book of mysteries - it has more untranslatable words than any other book of the Bible.
-And yet, in spite of that, the psalms are still very understandable.
-The words that cannot be translated do not impact our ability to comprehend the meaning of the psalms.
+There are other mysterious and untranslatable words in the psalms but I think you get the point.
+In some ways this is a book of mysteries.
+It has more untranslatable words than any other book of the Bible - and yet the psalms themselves are clear.
+The words that can't be translated don't impact our ability to understand the psalms themselves.

-The fact that the Psalms contains so many untranslatable words is strong evidence that it is a very old book.
-If it was more modern and had been compiled closer to the time of Christ then it would have used the musical terms that were common in those days, which are much better understood.
-What we are glimpsing here is the enormous age of this book.
-These psalms really were written in the time of David.
+The fact that the Psalms contains so many untranslatable words is strong evidence that it's a very old book.
+If it was more modern and had been compiled closer to the time of Christ then it would have used musical terms that were common in those days, which are much more understood.
+What we're glimpsing is the enormous age of this book.
+These psalms really were written in the time of David!
 This is important because the psalms contain prophecy about the coming of the Messiah - prophecies that Christ fulfilled.